 Galapagos 2019

 On souvenirs, Galapagos is often called the Last Paradise, but in fact it is a suffering paradise, with hundreds or thousands of introduced species competing with and sometimes replacing the native fauna and flora.
 Efforts to safe species and ecosystems compete with economic interests, and for many taxa our knowledge about native and introduced species continues to be rudimentary.
-Pholcidae spiders are known for their high number of synanthropic species that have followed humans around the world, but only a single species had previously been recorded from Galapagos.
+Pholcidae spiders are known for their high number of synanthropic species that have followed humans around the world, but only two species had previously been recorded from Galapagos.
 Our aim was to document introduced pholcid species and to estimate their potential impact on the native pholcid species.

 At least three introduced species were found to be abundant on the two visited islands (Santa Cruz, Isabela): Modisimus culicinus, Smeringopus pallidus, and Physocyclus globosus.

 On Santa Cruz, we found strong evidence that the African S. pallidus is replacing or has replaced the native cave-dwelling Aymaria jarmila.
 On the same island, Modisimus culicinus seems to compete with the native Galapa bella, but in this case the impact seems still restricted to the area around the largest town, Puerto Ayora.
+The results have been published in the meantime (Huber & Acurio 2022)

 Only two species of Metagonia had previously been known from Galapagos: M. bellavista (upper left) and M. reederi (upper right).
 Since both are blind troglobites, they had been thought to be relicts, i.e. with no epigean relatives on Galapagos.
 We were surprised to find epigean representatives of Metagonia fairly abundant in several places, with different new species on Santa Cruz (lower left) and Isabela (lower right).

 In two caves on Santa Cruz we found the so far smallest known pholcid spider, a new species of Metagonia.
 Its body length is 0.75 mm, it is entirely blind and pale whitish except for the sclerotized male pedipalps.
+Results on Metagonia have been published in Huber et al. 2022.

 I The endemic genus Galapa is apparently restricted to arid habitats like the one shown here near Garrapatero beach on Santa Cruz.